CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/01-what-is-smart-contracts.md

 frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This channel is a first stop for blockchain learners.
-I highly recommend you to explore other videos.
+I highly recommend you explore other videos.

 In our context, CosmWasm is the framework provides code and tooling to develop smart contracts and infrastructure to run it on chain.
 For now smart contracts are written using Rust.